 As part of its continuous commitment to patient safety, Ipsen pharmacovigilance team has been reinforced throughout 2020 as headcount has been increased by 27%.
 Ipsen pharmacovigilance system efficiency can be demonstrated by its compliance towards regulatory timelines, its ability to efficiently detect, analyze and assess safety signal and report.
 KPI included below relates to PV report submission to EMA, FDA, TGA & Health Canada, submissions to other Health Authorities are managed locally by each country depending on local regulatory requirements and reported regularly to global functions.

-KPI 2020 2019 On time PV reports submissions to Health Authorities (EMA, FDA, TGA & Health Canada) > 98% > 96% lpsen's priority is to meet the highest possible standards of animal welfare.
+KPI 2020 2019 On time PV reports submissions to Health Authorities (EMA, FDA, TGA & Health Canada) > 98% > 96%

 Animal welfare